foundata/guidelines/oci-container-image-guide.md

 Signed registry attestations are the authoritative release evidence: each platform SBOM, SLSA provenance for the index and platforms, and the release-verification result.
 Workspace and CI artifacts are convenience copies.

-After final verification, ContainerWright MUST generate the intermediate predicate `release-verification.json`.
+After final verification, ConClear MUST generate the intermediate predicate `release-verification.json`.
 It is not a source comment or committed file.
 It MUST contain:

 - Released repository, digest and verdict.
-- ContainerWright version and source revision.
+- ConClear version and source revision.
 - Guide title, repository, path and revision.
-- SHA-256 digest of `containerwright.toml`.
+- SHA-256 digest of `conclear.toml`.
-- Release-environment mode, host architecture and ContainerWright run identity.
+- Release-environment mode, host architecture and ConClear run identity.
 - Signer mode and identity.
 - Digests of verified evidence.

-Identities MUST come from embedded ContainerWright data and observations by the authorized release environment, not caller-supplied values.
+Identities MUST come from embedded ConClear data and observations by the authorized release environment, not caller-supplied values.

 Release-environment mode MUST be `local` or `ci`. `local` identifies a release run on a maintainer-controlled workstation.